Hareds567/Covid-19-Symptom-Tracker-and-Tracer-Website/readme.md

 Login to your account.
 Create a cluster.
 Follow this guide https://docs.atlas.mongodb.com/tutorial/create-new-cluster/

 **Step3:**
 Click "CONNECT" on your cluster.
 Click "Connect your application".
 Select "Node.js" as DRIVER.
 Copy and paste the connection string somewhere safe, you'll be using this later.
-Replace <username> and <password> and <dbname> in the connection string with username, password, and dbname.
+Replace `<username>` and `<password>` and `<dbname>` in the connection string with your username, password, and dbname.

 ## Setup Guide
 Make sure you have done the pre-requisites before following this guide.